CooKingThe1st/OpenHouse_UPEI_2025/OptiTrack/README.md

 Overview

 This folder documents the OptiTrack motion-capture integration used during demos and testing.
 It includes streaming choices (NATNet, VRPN), a lightweight NATNet->TCP bridge approach used for simple robot clients, tuning notes, sample client code, and diagrams.
+# OptiTrack

+Overview

+This folder documents the OptiTrack motion-capture integration used during demos and testing.
+It includes streaming choices (NATNet, VRPN), a lightweight NATNet->TCP bridge approach used for simple robot clients, tuning notes, sample client code, and diagrams.

 Status